Shaikh Ghulam Muhy-ud-Din

-Shaikh Ghulam Muhy-ud-Din was a Sikh Empire-era administrator who served as Nazim (governor) of Jalandhar Doab and Kashmir during 1834–1841 and 1841–1846, respectively.
-He was succeeded by his son Shaikh Imam-ud-Din in both positions after his death.
+Shaikh Ghulam Muhy-ud-Din was a Muslim official of Sikh Empire who served as the governor (nazim) Jalandhar Doab during 1834–1841 and governor of Kashmir during 1841–1846.
+He was succeeded by his son Shaikh Imam-ud-Din in both positions.

 Biography

-Muhy-ud-Din was born in a poor Muslim Punjabi family in Hoshiarpur to Shaikh Ujala, who worked as a munshi for Sardar Bhup Singh of Guler State.
-He started his life as a shoe-maker.
-Later he took up service of Diwan Moti Ram and accompanied his son Kirpa Ram when the latter was appointed governor of Kashmir in 1827.
+Muhy-ud-Din was born in a poor Punjabi Muslim family in Hoshiarpur to Shaikh Ujala, who worked as a munshi for Sardar Bhup Singh of Guler State.
+Starting his life as a shoe-maker, he took up service of diwan Moti Ram and accompanied his son Kirpa Ram when the latter was appointed governor of Kashmir in 1827.
 Kirpa Ram entrusted to him the deputy-governorship.
-After four years Kirpa Ram was recalled and like him Muhy-ud-Din also faced imprisonment and fines due to the allegations of mismanagement.
+After four years Kirpa Ram was recalled along with Muhy-ud-Din and both of them faced imprisonment and fines due to the allegations of mismanagement.

-After a year Muhy-ud-Din regained his position and was sent with Prince Sher Singh to Kashmir to rehabilitate the shawl industry, again serving as deputy-governor during 1832–1834.
+After a year Muhy-ud-Din regained his position and was sent with prince Sher Singh to Kashmir to rehabilitate the shawl industry, again serving as deputy-governor during 1832–1834.
 In 1834 he was appointed governor of Jalandhar Doab and remained so until 1841.

 Muhy-ud-Din was appointed to Kashmir in 1841 after the previous governor, Mehan Singh, was killed in a mutiny.
 In 1843 a Sikh army numbering 7000 men was defeated at Kahori by Sher Ahmad, the Bomba chief.
-In the same year Muhy-ud-Din ended several discriminatory measures that had been imposed on the Kashmiri Muslims since the Sikh conquest in 1819, such as reopening the Jamia Masjid for prayers after 25 years and permitting the calling of Azan.
+In the same year Muhy-ud-Din ended several discriminatory measures that had been imposed on the Kashmiri Muslims since the Sikh conquest in 1819, including reopening the Jamia Masjid for prayers after 25 years and permitting the calling of Azan.